Skip to main content

 6. Embrace artificial intelligence.

-Automating admin tasks, assessment generation and creating personalised learning plans are just some examples of how AI tools like ChatGPT are changing the future of education.
+Automating admin tasks, generation of assessments, and creating personalised learning plans are just some examples of how AI tools like ChatGPT are changing the future of education.
 While nothing will replace the connection and role of a teacher, it might be time to rethink traditional teaching practice and ask how we can integrate emerging software to benefit both the learner and the teacher.

 Further resources